haskell-distributed/distributed-process/tutorials/ch-tutorial3.md

 {% endhighlight %}

-Since `matchAny` operates on `(Message -> Process b)` and `handleMessage` operates on `a -> Process b` we can compose the two and make our proxy server quite simply.
+Since `matchAny` operates on `(Message -> Process b)` and `handleMessage` operates on `a -> Process b` we can compose these to make our proxy server.
 We must not forward messages for which the predicate function evaluates to `Just False`, nor can we sensibly forward messages which the predicate function is unable to evaluate due to type incompatibility.
 This leaves us with the definition found in distributed-process:

 {% highlight haskell %}
 proxy pid proc = do